Financial Failures Transparency

 Michael McNeff

-Mantello announced Michael McNeff’s appointment on May 28, 2025.
+Carmella announced Michael McNeff’s appointment on May 28, 2025.
 McNeff had served as Chief Accountant for Albany County and Director of Finance and CFO for the City of Watervliet.
 He started June 16, 2025, at a salary of $150,000.

-The report was not reassuring.
+It was not reassuring.
 The city had already burned through more than 40% of its annual staff overtime budget in the first quarter.

 The Audit

-The FY 2024 AFR was filed April 28, 2025, a few days ahead of the May 1 deadline.
-It was the first on-time annual filing of Mantello’s term.
-Steele: “Is that a high bar?
-I don’t really think so, but I’m taking it as good news.”
+The FY 2024 Annual Financial Report was filed April 28, 2025.
+A few days ahead of the May 1 deadline.
+The first on-time annual filing of Carmella’s term.

 What Steele Said